Moorscape 1 by David Whitehead

 David Whitehead

-I have always loved the British landscape – walking in it, photographing it and now, since early retirement, painting it in watercolour.
-I prefer to paint in the field and have experienced all the difficulties the British weather can present to a painter, from the sun drying the paint on the…
+I have always loved the British landscape – walking in it, photographing it and, since early retirement, painting it in watercolour.
+I prefer to paint in the field and have experienced all the difficulties the British weather can present to a painter, from the sun drying the paint on the brush to…

 View full profile